-US was approximately 8-9 million during Hurricane Sandy, which impacted the mid-Atlantic coast in October, 2012^(0,0).
-The impacts of Sandy were severe, and events such as this lead to a number of questions.
-How high could the total number of power outages reasonably be with physically plausible storms?
+number of power outages reasonably be with physically plausible storms?
 Are there events that might lead to far greater outage numbers that would challenge emergency response?
 We show how simulations with a verified and validated hurricane performance prediction model can be used to identify extreme events, with impacts much larger than any previous level of impact.
-The simulation model considered has been trained and validated with the use of historical data(9-0).
-In the present paper a hurricane scenario refers to a particular combination of a hurricane track and the peak wind speed of that hurricane.
-The hurricane track includes the location where the hurricane makes landfall and its trajectory across the US.
-By the term simulations, we mean the process of altering different inputs and combinations of inputs to estimate some output measure of interest.
+The simulation model considered has been trained and validated with the use of historical data.^(9,10) In the present article, a hurricane scenario refers to a particular combination of a hurricane track and the peak wind speed of that hurricane.
+The hurricane track includes the location where the hurricane makes landfall and its trajectory across the United States.
+By the term "simulations," we mean the process of altering different inputs and combinations of inputs to estimate some output measure of interest.
 We are searching for inputs that might result in surprising outputs, and, in general, using models in a creative manner to increase our understanding of the modeled phenomena.
-In this paper simulations are only considered useful as long as the models used are verified and validated, meaning that they have been shown to provide good out of sample predictive accuracy.
+In this article, simulations are only considered useful as long as the models used are verified and validated, meaning that they have been shown to provide good out-of-sample predictive accuracy.

-The next subsection includes a short review of the concepts of surprising events, black swans and perfect storms (which is another term often used to describe similar events).
+The next subsection includes a short review of the concepts of surprising events, black swans, and perfect storms (which is another term often used to describe similar events).
 Section 2.1 presents existing methods, while Section 2.2 explains how our approach can be used as part of some of the existing methods, including why a simulation model might be useful to identify scenarios with potential extreme impacts.
 The subsequent section, Section 3, introduces the theory behind the use of models to identify extreme events.
-Section 4 presents the model that we will utilize in this paper and the results of the case study.
+Section 4 presents the model that we will utilize in this article and the results of the case study.
 Before we conclude in Section 6, we present a discussion of our main findings in Section 5.